-Camino has had ongoing communications with the community of Santa Rosa de Quicakayanies regarding Maria Cecilia's compliance with the agreement, the company has been holding meetings with the community where it has explained and demonstrated that the company is up to date on all payments corresponding to the obligation.

-Following the latest meetings in March 2024 meeting with community leaders, the Company and the community have reached a consensus regarding the framework for project activities and community payments moving forward.
-With this agreement in place, the Company will commence its drilling program, supported by good relations established with the community.
+Camino has had ongoing communications with the community of Santa Rosa de Quicakayanies regarding Maria Cecilia's compliance with its access agreement.
+The company has been holding meetings with the community where it has explained and demonstrated that the company is up to date on its obligations.
+The Company has postponed payments to the community in the past.
+However, following meetings in March 2024 with community leaders, the Company and the community reached a consensus regarding the framework for project activities and community payments moving forward.
+With this agreement in place, the Company commenced its drilling program.